WMI Provider Host (WmiPrvSE.exe) High CPU Usage

 WmiPrvSE.exe High CPU Usage

-4. Under Operational, click on the “Error” event.
+4. Click on the “Error” event under Operational.

-6. If there are multiple error events, click on each one of them and check their ClientProcessId.
-This is the ID of the process that causes an error in WMI Provider Host activity.
+6. If you see many error events, check their ClientProcessId.
+This ID shows which process is having trouble.
 Write it down.WMI Provider Host High CPU Windows 11/10

-7. Now, go to Task Manager by right-clicking the Taskbar and selecting Task Manager.
+7. Open Task Manager by right-clicking the Taskbar and choosing Task Manager.

-8. Under the Details tab, click on the PID column to sort the ID.
-Look for the ID you’ve written earlier.WMI Provider Host task manager
+8. In the Details tab, sort by the PID column.
+Find the ID you noted earlier.WMI Provider Host task manager

-10. If you know what the process is and which application it is from, you can decide what to do about it.
-You can update the program, terminate the process, or remove the application.
+10. If you recognize the process and know which app it’s from, you can decide what to do with it.
+You might update the app, stop the process, or remove the app.

-12. If it is a crucial app that you need, try updating it to see if it resolves the issue.
-If you don’t need the app or service, you can disable or remove it.
+12. If it’s an important app that you need, try updating it to see if that fixes the problem.
+If you don’t need the app or service, you can turn it off or get rid of it.

 Corrupted or damaged system files

-Another common reason for high CPU usage by WMI Provider Host is due to corrupt or damaged system files.
-In such cases, you can try running the System File Checker (SFC) tool to repair any corrupted files.
-To do this, follow these steps:
+Another common cause of high CPU usage by WMI Provider Host is corrupted or damaged system files.
+If that’s the case, you can run the System File Checker (SFC) tool to fix any damaged files.
+Here’s how:

-1. Press Windows Key + X and select Command Prompt (Admin) or Windows PowerShell (Admin).
+1. Press Windows + X keys and choose Command Prompt (Admin).

-2. Type “sfc /scannow” without quotes and press Enter.SFC scannow Windows 11
+2. Type “sfc /scannow” and hit Enter.SFC scannow Windows 11

-5. Once the process is complete, restart your computer and check if the WMI Provider Host CPU usage has decreased.
+5. After it’s done, restart your computer and check if the CPU usage has gone down.

-If the SFC tool fails to repair the corrupted files, you can try running the Deployment Image Servicing and Management (DISM) tool to fix them.
-To do this, follow these steps:
+If SFC doesn’t fix the files, try the Deployment Image Servicing and Management (DISM) tool next.
+Here’s what to do:

-1. Press Windows Key + X and select Command Prompt (Admin) or Windows PowerShell (Admin).
+1. Press Windows + X keys and choose Command Prompt (Admin).

-2. Type “DISM /Online /Cleanup-Image /RestoreHealth” without quotes and press Enter.Run DISM Windows 11
+2. Type “DISM /Online /Cleanup-Image /RestoreHealth” and press Enter.Run DISM Windows 11

 Categories: Windows 10Windows 11